nebblu/ACTio-ReACTio/README.md

 * spt_rsd.cpp : Example code to output the 1-loop powerspectrum in real and redshift space.
 * spt.cpp : Example code to output the 1-loop powerspectrum in real space.
 * bs.cpp : Example code to output the real space bispectrum.
+* reaction_cg.cpp : Example code to output the reaction and pseudo spectrum (using halofit) in the Cubic Galileon model.

 We can compile these examples with a command similar to :